SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 TS=
 (
   ("anti-poverty" OR
-  "poverty"
+  "poverty" OR "the poor" OR "working poor"
   NEAR/5
       ("decreas*" OR "minimi*" OR "reduc*"
-      OR "alleviat*" OR "tackl*" OR "fight*" OR "combat*" OR "end" OR "ended" OR "ending" OR "eliminat*" OR "prevent*" OR "eradicat*" OR "out of" OR "overcome"
+      OR "alleviat*" OR "tackl*" OR "fight*" OR "combat*" OR "end" OR "ended" OR "ending" OR "eliminat*" OR "prevent*" OR "eradicat*" OR "escape" OR "mitigate" OR "relief" OR "lift out of" OR "overcome"
       )
   )
 )
 ```

 ## Target 1.3